International cricket is in turmoil.

-Pakistan have insisted that their planned One Day International and Twenty20 series against England, beginning September 5, goes ahead — despite the question marks that must now hang over any cricket involving them.
+Pakistan has insisted that its planned one-day international and Twenty20 series against England, beginning September 5, goes ahead — despite the question marks that must now hang over any cricket involving them.

 And the mobile phones of Butt and bowlers Mohammad Amir and Mohammad Asif have been confiscated by Scotland Yard detectives as part of their investigation into the allegations.

-But it is the involvement of 18 year old left arm opening bowler Amir that has cricket fans despondent.
-He is an exceptional talent — the youngest bowler to take 50 Test wickets — and his 6 for 47 at Lords saw him earn a place on the famous ground’s even more famous Honour Board.
+But it is the involvement of 18-year-old left-arm opening bowler Amir that has cricket fans despondent.
+He is an exceptional talent — the youngest bowler to take 50 Test wickets — and his 6-47 at Lords saw him earn a place on the famous ground’s even more famous honour board.
 He is the youngest person in the history of cricket to have achieved this.